Skip to Content

 The third region contains three players, who are X3, X4, and X5 for this example.

-Example basketball diagram of the 1-1-3 press that demonstrates initial defensive pressure that can occur in the backcourt
+An example of the 1-1-3 press that demonstrates initial defensive pressure that can occur in the backcourt.

-Essentially, 1 receives the ball from 4 and then X1 influences 1 to dribble towards the sideline.
+Essentially, 4 passes the ball inbound with 1 as the recipient.
+After that, X1 influences 1 to dribble the ball towards the sideline.

-As that occurs, X4 is in preparation to set the first potential trap while X2 covers the middle to possibly hinder or prevent any passes within that area.
+As that occurs, X4 is in preparation to set a potential trap while X2 covers the middle to possibly hinder or prevent any passes within that area.

 Additionally, X3 slides to the ball side wing area while X5 slides towards the top in the middle above the three-point line.